Our Danby Marble Countertops - Two Months In

 Etching

 This section is less easy.
 We are pretty diligent about keeping our counters dry.
-We have a rag that basically hangs out at arms reach and we just wipe up any mess right away.
+We have a rag that basically hangs at arms reach all the time, and we just wipe up any mess right away.
 However, despite our best efforts, we have started to notice some etching.
 Primarily around the sink where you may not otherwise notice a wet countertop.

 To be clear - we knew that this would happen.
 Contrary to many things we have read online, sealers are primarily for stains, not etching.
-It feels like getting the that first scuff on your favorite pair of new sneakers.
-As the etches accumulate it will become more uniform and less dramatic.
+It feels like getting that first scuff on your favorite pair of new sneakers.
+As the etches accumulate, it will become more uniform and less dramatic.
+So don't be afraid to break out the lemon juice.

-One note about our counters… while they are technically honed they do have light texture.
-They almost have a very subtle leathering and we think that etching would be even less noticeable with truly honed counters.
+One note about our counters… while they are technically honed, they do have light texture.
+They almost have a very subtle leathering and we think that etching would be even less noticeable with a truly honed stone finish.

 // Take Away: We are starting to see light etching and we decided to be ok with it.